 RECENT Deal highlights

-On 5 November 2018, the boards of representatives of the two energy cooperatives Eniig a.m.b.a. and SE a.m.b.a. approved an agreement to merge the cooperatives to form a new cooperative with around 709,000 members under the name of Norlys a.m.b.a.
-On completion of the merger, the Norlys group will be among Denmark’s largest energy and utility groups, with around 2,500 employees, 709,000 members and more than one million TV and internet customers.
-Norlys a.m.b.a. will have an equity of app.
-DKK 18bn and revenues of app.
+On 5 November 2018, the boards of representatives of the two major energy cooperatives Eniig a.m.b.a. and SE a.m.b.a. approved an agreement to merge the cooperatives to form a new cooperative with more than 700,000 members under the name of Norlys a.m.b.a.
+On completion of the merger, the Norlys group will be among Denmark’s largest energy and utility groups, with around 2,500 employees, more than 700,000 members and more than one million TV and internet customers.
+Norlys a.m.b.a. will have an equity of approx. DKK 18bn and revenues of app.
 DKK 8bn.
 However, before Norlys a.m.b.a. can become a reality, the merger must receive final stamp of approval by the Danish Competition and Consumer Authority, among others.
 Kromann Reumert advised Eniig a.m.b.a. throughout the process leading up to the merger agreement with SE a.m.b.a., including on the regulatory, contractual and competition-law aspects.

 GOVERNMENT DEFEATED IN BIGGEST DANISH TAX CASE EVER